-Enclave is a PC and Xbox third-person action-adventure game developed by Starbreeze.
+Enclave is a PC and Xbox third-person action-adventure role-playing game developed by Starbreeze.

 Originally, a Gamecube version was planned to be released alongside the PC version (with all the same improvements made to the game), but was later canceled.
 A Wii update titled Enclave: Shadows of Twilight has been announced for release on May 22nd 2012, and is being published by Topware.

 Enclave II; a direct follow up and sequel was announced for Xbox, PlayStation 2, Gamecube, and PC but was later canceled apparently due to licensing issues.

 Enclave was re-released by Good Old Games for $6 (at normal non/sales price) with compatibility & support for Windows XP, Vista, and 7 for both 32 and 64-bit as well as Mac OS and Linux.

 Enclave takes place in a fictional medieval setting, where the world has been torn apart by magic.
-Millennia ago, dark armies battled the good people of Celenheim and pushed the to the brink of destruction.
+Millennia ago, dark armies battled the good people of Celenheim and pushed them to the brink of destruction.
 When the battle was nearing it's end a lone wizard appeared high atop a ridge; with a staff held up in both hands.
-He defiantly slammed the staff hard into the ground, and unleashed a terrible fury of nature.
+He defiantly slammed the staff hard into the ground and unleashed a terrible fury of nature.
 That night, the world erupted; the skies grew black, the earth turned red with fire, blood, and chaos.
 A rift formed that raced forth, tearing the Earth apart, and destroying everything in it's path.
 During the aftermath, the demon Vatar and the mysterious wizard disappeared, and both were believed to be lost forever.

 The rift that formed separated light from dark, protecting Celenheim (now an Island), from the darkness on the other side.
 The inhabitants of the Enclave grew strong over many prosperous centuries but...the Earth is healing, and as the rift slowly closes, darkness again threatens Celenheim.